 CART captioners can choose to work on-site with consumers who are deaf or hard of hearing.
 They can travel to provide CART for conferences and meetings.
 CART captioners are also working from their homes or offices to deliver the service to remote locations using audio connections through the telephone and Internet connections with their consumers.

 A CART captioner, like any other court reporting professional, can earn a small income if they limit the variety of work they tackle and the number of hours they devote to this job.
 However, they can also make over $90,000 per year if they accept challenging assignments and work full time in the field.

 Local chapters of deaf or hard-of-hearing organizations can be a good place to start, as well as local government offices and local college and postsecondary institutions.
-ALDA (Association of Late Deafened Adults) and the Hearing Loss Association of America (formerly SHHH, Self-Help for the Hard of Hearing) are national associations with local and state chapters, and their Web sites contain listings of contact information.
+ALDA (Association of Late Deafened Adults) and HLAA (Hearing Loss Association of America) are national associations with local and state chapters, and their web sites contain listings of contact information.